domain-centric/dart_code/README.md

 For more examples see: https://github.com/efficientyboosters/dart_code/tree/main/test

 ## Most important classes to use
-You will probably using the following code modeling classes:
+You will probably be using the following code modeling classes:

 - Library
   - Function